NGU to Combine Offices of Campus Ministries and Student Life

 Crouse holds two earned doctorates from the Southern Baptist Theological Seminary, the D.Min. and the Ph.D., specializing in spiritual formation, evangelism, and campus ministries.
 He and his wife Martha have three adult children.
 A graduate of Gardner-Webb University, he also completed his M. Div. at Southeastern Baptist Theological Seminary.

 “I am excited about my expanded role as senior campus pastor.
 As our university continues to grow in academic excellence, it is critical that we also grow spiritually if we are to fulfill our mission,” said Dr. Steve Crouse.
 “As chief spiritual formation officer, I look forward to working with our talented and gifted faculty and staff, as well as with our students, to facilitate spiritual growth.
-As professor of missions, evangelism, and spiritual formation, I also look forward to an expanded role in the classroom.
+As a professor of missions, evangelism, and spiritual formation, I also look forward to an expanded role in the classroom.
 It is a joy to continue to serve at NGU.”